 What is SaaS Security?

-In a SaaS model—where a company’s applications and data reside on third-party infrastructure, and the company’s employees can access those apps anywhere, from any device— taking a traditional approach to security is not enough.
+In a SaaS model where a company’s applications and data reside on third-party infrastructure, taking a traditional approach to security is not enough.

 Software as a service (SaaS) is a model in which a vendor remotely hosts and delivers software applications as a service to customers over the internet.
 This form of software delivery has become increasingly popular over the past decade as it allows companies to access and use a wide variety of applications on-demand in a “pay-as-you-go” manner, instead of having to build and maintain their own technology infrastructure in-house.

 This growing demand for SaaS applications is also why IDC, a global market intelligence firm, estimates SaaS application purchases will account for “more than half of all public cloud services spending through 2019.”
 And, Gartner, a leading research and advisory firm, predicts that by 2020, 80 percent of historical software vendors will have migrated to a subscription-based business model.

 But just like with traditional technology infrastructures, adopting and using SaaS applications can pose significant risks to a company including:

 - Security breaches.